ranjgith-s/github-pr-analyzer/README.md

 # GitHub PR Analyzer

 GitHub PR Analyzer is a small React and TypeScript application for exploring metrics about your pull requests.
 It surfaces how long a pull request stayed in draft, the time to the first review and the total time until it was merged or closed.
-The app also reports how many reviewers participated and how many change requests were made.
+The app also shows who reviewed the pull requests and how many change requests were made.

 The user interface relies on [Primer](https://primer.style) to match the look and feel of GitHub.
 After signing in with your GitHub token, a table displays the pull requests with filters for repository and author.
 Selecting a title in the table opens the pull request on GitHub.